openstack/rally/doc/source/quick_start/tutorial/step_1_setting_up_env_and_running_benchmark_from_samples.rst

      Task  6fd9a19f-5cf8-4f76-ab72-2e34bb1d4996: started
     --------------------------------------------------------------------------------

-    Benchmarking...
+    Running Task...
 This can take a while...

     To track task status use: